Read-The-Question/rtq-review/src/pages/md/owners/owner_bs_all.md

 |  $0.94$  | $1 - 0.94 = 0.06$   |
 |  $0.99$  | $1 - 0.99 = 0.01$   |

-From the calculation above, the minimum difference is $0.006$.
+From the calculation above, the smallest difference is $0.006$.

 Number closest in value $= 1.006$